Vietnam Helicopters

 A Eurocopter EC225 Super Puma of the Southern SFC, now VNH South.

 Vietnam Helicopters (VNH), formally the Vietnam Helicopter Corporation (VNH Corp or VHC; Tổng công ty Trực thăng Việt Nam - Công ty TNHH), also known by its military designation Corps 18 (Binh đoàn 18), is a transportation business owned by the Vietnam Ministry of National Defense.
-It operates helicopters to transport cargo, train pilots and export/import devices in the aviation industry as well as providing aircraft maintenance while offering commercial services such as tourist transportation.
+It operates helicopters to transport cargo, train pilots and export/import devices in the aviation industry,operate MIA recovery operations,as well as providing aircraft maintenance while offering commercial services such as tourist transportation.
 Being a state-owned enterprise and a formally a combat unit under the People's Army of Vietnam, VNH also operates government-sponsored flights serving civil defense purposes including medical evacuation as well as search and rescue missions.

 History

 The company was founded on April 20, 1979.
 The first flight squad of the Vietnam Air Force for oil and gas services was set up on September 13, 1983.
 In March 1985, Helicopter Vietnam was established.
 In 1989, the Service Flight Corporation of Vietnam was established by the Vietnamese Government with Northern Service Flight Company and Southern Service Flight Company as subsidiaries.

 In 2007, the Service Flight Corporation of Vietnam expanded with a new subsidiary, Hai Au Company, in addition to Northern Service Flight Company as well as Southern Service Flight Company.
 It has one joint venture, Bien Hoa Helicopters, a maintenance and repair company.
 In 2010, Service Flight Corporation of Vietnam was renamed the Vietnam Helicopter Corporation.